VasileiosGi/Locations/README.md

 # Locations

+This is a soap api which provides two services:
+- Giving latitude and longitude of a location the API returns the name of the nearest point.
+Points are stored in Mysql and cached using memory table in Mysql.
+With each request the nearest point increases its counter by one.
+- Giving a number the API returns a list of points that their counter is larger than the input value.

+Also some Junit tests are included.

 Instructions to run the app:
 1. Create Mysql database using the script with title: soap_api.sql
 2. There is another scirpt with name: ScriptToPopulateMemoryTable.
 This is because memory table gets empty when the MySQL server restarts.
 So this script populates locations memory table if needed (if you restart mysql).